You’re not going to believe what happened to me today.

 For the next two hours, I cried out all my hallelujahs as I was preached the all-loving qualities of our Lord and Savior Jesus Christ.
 At one point I got into a friendly argument with a minister next to me.

 “You’re a good boy,” he said, “I can see that.
 But you know, hell is full of good people.”

 “But what about Heaven?”
 I persisted.
 “If good people can get sent to Hell, can’t bad people get into Heaven?”

 “Well, the thing about that is-”

 He cut off, looking stumped, and graciously excused himself from the conversation.

 Finally, after a total of 2 ½ hours of this, rumor carried around that Brother James was here, and he was looking for Brother Michael to give him back his phone.

-I’d like to say that I learned something from my little adventure, but really I just want to curl up in the fetal position for a few months and catch up on some Adam Sandler.
-So for now, this is Michael Bihovsky, signing off, keeping the faith, and grateful for the always unexpected experiences that make up his incredibly bizarre life.
+I’d like to say that I learned something from my little adventure, that I’ve been shown the error of my vagrant ways through the light of the Gospel Truth, but really I just want to curl up in the fetal position for a few months and catch up on some Adam Sandler.
+So for now, this is Michael Bihovsky, signing off, keeping the faith, and grateful for the always unexpected experiences that make up my incredibly bizarre life.

 Please don’t call me for a couple of days.

 As of 12:24 this morning, my phone is now broken.